PresentPals/server/server2.md

     });

-The app.listed code line starts the server and makes it listen for incoming requests on the specific PORT.
+The <b>app.listen</b> code line starts the server and makes it listen for incoming requests on the specific <b>PORT</b>.
 The async function inside the call back is executed once the server starts listening.
-The await connectDB() line calls the connect DB function to establish a connection to the database and await for a likely asynchronous function to return a promise, we need to ensure the database connect is established before we proceed.
+The <b>await connectDB()</b> line calls the connect DB function to establish a connection to the database and await for a likely asynchronous function to return a promise, we need to ensure the database connect is established before we proceed.
 Once the server is running and the database is connected the line contacts the console to confirm the serve is running and listening on the specified port.

 The above code snippets are responsible for starting the server and connecting the database.
-It loads all the variables from the dotenv and starts the server on the specified port (3000).
+It loads all the variables from the dotenv and starts the server on the specified port (5001).
 The server will ensure that the database connection is established asynchronously before it logs a success message.
 Once everything is set up the server will notify a message that it is running.

 ## Server
 This is related to setting up an Express.js server with middleware and routing for handling the HTTP requests, it is broken down further for better understanding.